The listings featured on this site are from companies from which this site receives compensation. Read the

 Winner: It’s a Tie

-Both The Farmer’s Dog and JustFoodFor Dogs use human-grade ingredients, with fresh, chopped whole foods and vegetables.
+This round is too close to call.
+Both services use human-grade ingredients, with fresh, chopped whole foods and vegetables.
 Both slow-simmer their meals to kill pathogens while preserving the nutritional benefits of raw diets.

-The Farmer's Dog meals are prepared in USDA kitchens, where each recipe is gently cooked at low temperatures according to USDA-facility standards.
-They're then quickly frozen (never deep frozen!) for safe shipping and your storage convenience.
+The Farmer's Dog meals are prepared in USDA kitchens with human-grade ingredients.
+Each recipe is gently cooked at low temperatures according to USDA-facility standards.
+They're then quickly frozen (never deep frozen!) for safe shipping and your storage convenience. a plate split between raw meat and vegetables and prepared Farmer's Dog dog food.

 JustFoodForDogs uses meats and vegetables intended for human consumption in recipes balanced to NRC standards.
-Its meals are cooked in small batches to ensure your canine companion gets the freshest food possible.
+JFFD meals are cooked in small batches to ensure your canine companion gets the freshest food possible.

 Neither company uses preservatives and both perform their own feeding trials to ensure the food is safe, healthy, and nutritionally balanced.
 Both formulate their meals in consultation with veterinarians and animal nutritionists.